TV Show From Victim to Victor episode 4: Co-parenting with a narcissist

 Vicki was allowed to sit in, but not allowed to speak as ‘She wasn’t intelligent enough to follow those conversations.’
 And she just accepted it.

-A few years ago Tim embarked on a serious relationship after numerous affairs and he removed himself from the relationship with Vicki.
+A few years ago, still married to Vicky, her narcissist embarked on a serious relationship after numerous affairs and he removed himself from the relationship with Vicki.
 Separate bedrooms and spending even more time away from home preluded Vicki’s desire to divorce.

 By that time the children were used as a tool to ‘punish’ Vicki.

 For her, parenting became even more about covering up and compensating.
 A lot of times promises were made about money, which weren’t kept, but really affected the well-being of her children and it was Vicki who tried to make things work, from a much smaller budget.